zynaddsubfx/user-manual/README.md

 ## How to contribute?

-If you'd like to share your knowlege about ZynAddSubFX and help fill in the gaps of this User Manual - first take a look at the Manual.adoc file and read.
+If you'd like to share your knowledge about ZynAddSubFX and help fill in the gaps of this User Manual - first take a look at the Manual.adoc file and read.

 When you'll find something that you feel comfortable writing about, find the appropriate `.adoc` chapter file and contribute there.